joeq94/Pandas/README.md

-Still getting the hang of this, assignment is in PyCity folder.
+Still getting the hang of this, assignment is in PyCitySchools folder.